galakin/VCounter/README.md

 - chronological ordered old games
 - experience and energy counter

+A logical scheme af the app's route can be found at https://whimsical.com/L1jCkcVQNrxUP5zSeyNvw9, bear in mind that this is just a scheme that i use to visualize the logical app's navigation route, significant change can occur between it and the app's code

 ## Getting Started

 This project is a starting point for a Flutter application.